History of the Yoni Egg | Jade Egg

 Additionally, the rise and popularity of contemporary Tantra and Neo-Tantra practices have most definitely played their role in promoting the use of the Yoni Egg, particularly as a tool to heal sexual trauma, to achieve sexual de-armoring, or to experience one’s sacred sexuality, and what not.

-Naturally, the Yoni Egg fits perfectly well in the Tantric paradigm where fully embracing and enjoying our sexuality as part of our entire being, without shame or restrictions, is one of its important practical means to come to higher forms of consciousness and spiritual growth.
+Naturally, the Yoni Egg fits perfectly well in the Tantric paradigm in which fully embracing and enjoying our sexuality as part of our entire being, without shame or restrictions, is one of its important practical means to come to higher forms of consciousness and spiritual growth.

 All by all, it’s clear that little is really known about the origins and history of Yoni Eggs.
 Fact, however, is that they are here among us and used by many women.
 As such, Yoni Eggs now write their own history, one that, perhaps in two thousand years from now, will be called “The traditional use of the Yoni Egg in the ancient 21th century.”